feathr-ai/feathr/docs/concepts/materializing-features.md

 For example, aggregation sum of a feature F within a 180-day window at day T can be expressed as: F(T) = F(T - 1)+DirectAgg(T-1)-DirectAgg(T - 181).
 Once a SNAPSHOT of the first day is generated, the calculation for the following days can leverage it.

 A storeName is required if incremental aggregated is enabled.
-There could be multiple output Datasets, and each of them need to be stored in a separate folders.
+There could be multiple output Datasets, and each of them need to be stored in a separate folder.
 The storeName is used as the folder name to create under the base "path".

 Incremental aggregation is enabled by default when using HdfsSink.